xavctn/img2table/README.md

 *Borderless table extraction released in version 0.0.14*

-**NB**: the implemented method for extraction of borderless tables heavily relies on OCR quality.
-In order to achieve decent results, it is recommended to use PaddleOCR or one of the supported commercial solutions.

 #### Method return

 The [`ExtractedTable`](/src/img2table/tables/objects/extraction.py#L35) class is used to model extracted tables from documents.